Have you found yourself thinking why don’t they value me…?

 But as he always passes by and sees the door open, he thinks “maybe I’ll come back some other day, as the door is always open.”

-And you don’t understand why you aren’t valued, and yet, you’re the one who keeps forgetting to close the door!
+And you don’t understand why you aren’t valued, and yet,

-your generosity and recognize and value your effort, but…
+others will be amazed by your generosity and recognize and value your effort, but…

 Why is the opposite happening?